silahian/VisualHFT/README.md

 See details [here](#release-notes-1)

 # Coming Soon
-- ability to connect to any market data source, including, equities, futures, forex, and even news.
+- ability to connect to any market data source, including, equities, futures, forex, and even news feeds.
-- open plug-in architecture, to allow 3rd party developers to create their own analytics, data sources, and more
+- open plug-in architecture, to allow 3rd party developers to create their analytics, data sources, and more
+- new advanced studies around market microstructure.
+- trading surveillance & infra monitoring
 - and much more...

-We are open tho hearing from the community to add more features.
+We are open to hearing from the community to add more features.
 Make sure you open new Issues with suggestions.

 # VisualHFT

-VisualHFT is a GUI for enterprise-level high-frequency trading systems.
-It focuses on visualizing market microstructure analytics, such as Limit Order Book dynamics, latencies, execution quality, and other analytics.
-This project is built with WPF and C# and is designed to support a high-frequency trading operation.
+**VisualHFT** is a cutting-edge GUI platform for market analysis, focusing on real-time visualization of market microstructure.
+Built with WPF & C#, it displays key metrics like Limit Order Book dynamics and execution quality.
+Its modular design ensures adaptability for developers and traders, enabling tailored analytical solutions.

-![Limit Order Book Visualization](https://github.com/silahian/VisualHFT/blob/master/docImages/LOB_imbalances_2.gif) For this specific example we had the following:
+![Limit Order Book Visualization](https://github.com/silahian/VisualHFT/blob/master/docImages/LOB_imbalances_2.gif)

 - built with #wpf (desktop app)
 - 10 or more levels of depth on each side
+- market data from any market data source
-- market data is coming from Binance, Okex (btc/usd) (soon plugins to add other sources)
+- ready to use from Binance, Okex (btc/usd) (soon plugins to add other sources)
-- red/green bubbles are selling/buying orders on the LOB
-- light green/red bubbles are our orders (market making)
-- bottom chart in blue, is the spread

 ## Getting started
 To install and run the project, you need to:

-1. Ensure the server app sends the required websocket messages.
-2. Create a SQL Server database using the provided script.
-3. Feed the system with the defined collection of JSON data.
+1. Download the project
+2. When compiling, make sure to reference the included plug-ins
+3. Execute the solution.
-4. Read positions and executions information from the database.
+4. You will need to choose the Provider (venue) and Symbol from the dropdowns.
-5. Run the core trading system located in the "demoTradingCore" folder.

-Also, you can follow the detailed steps listed in [here](https://github.com/silahian/VisualHFT/issues/3)

 ## Long Description
-VisualHFT is a comprehensive graphical user interface (GUI) designed to provide real-time insights into the operations of high-frequency trading systems.
-Built with WPF and C#, it serves as a powerful tool for visualizing market microstructure analytics, including Limit Order Book dynamics, latencies, execution quality, and other key metrics.

-The primary function of VisualHFT is to offer a clear, real-time view of trading operations.
-It visualizes depth up to 5 levels on each side, displays real-time market data from many data sources, and provides a visualization of selling/buying orders on the Limit Order Book (LOB).
-It also shows the user's orders (market making) and provides a spread chart visualization.

-VisualHFT operates by receiving a specific collection of JSON messages via WebSocket.
-These messages contain the real-time trading data that the GUI visualizes.
-The system requires a server application configured to send these messages, which include market data, order information, execution reports, position updates, and control messages.

-The core trading system, located in the "demoTradingCore" folder, feeds data to VisualHFT.
-This system must have a REST and WebSocket server and be capable of persisting position data into the database.
-Please note that this console application is currently under development.

-VisualHFT was open-sourced with the aim of contributing to the broader trading community and fostering innovation in the field of high-frequency trading.
-By providing a clear, real-time view of trading operations, VisualHFT enables users to make informed decisions and maintain control over their trading strategies.
+**VisualHFT** is a state-of-the-art GUI platform engineered for sophisticated market analysis, emphasizing the real-time visualization of market microstructure.
+It is specifically designed to cater to the needs of both developers and traders seeking a deeper understanding of market dynamics.

+Developed using WPF & C#, **VisualHFT** stands out for its ability to vividly display critical trading metrics such as Limit Order Book movements, transaction latencies, and execution quality.
+These features provide users with an unparalleled view into the intricacies of market behavior, aiding in strategic decision-making.

+The platform's strength lies in its modular architecture, which allows for a high degree of customization through plugins.
+This flexibility makes **VisualHFT** an ideal solution for creating tailored market analysis tools that can adapt to various trading strategies and requirements.

+**VisualHFT** not only delivers powerful analytics but also focuses on user accessibility.
+Its intuitive interface is designed to make complex data understandable, enabling users to quickly interpret and act on market insights.

+Whether for monitoring trading performance, analyzing algorithmic strategies, or gaining comprehensive market insights, **VisualHFT** equips users with the tools necessary for a refined and informed trading experience.

 ## Features
-- Market Depth visualization.
-- Real-time market data from any source (see websocket incoming format).
+- **Real-time market data from any source**: Add multiple market data using plugins.
-- Visualization of your selling/buying orders on the LOB.
-- Display your orders (market making).
-- Spread chart visualization.
+- **Real-Time Market Microstructure Visualization**: Detailed view of market dynamics, including Limit Order Book movements.
+- **Advanced Execution Quality Analysis**: Tools to assess and optimize trade execution and reduce slippage.
+- **Interactive Charts and Graphs**: Dynamic and interactive visual representations of market data.
+- **User-Centric Design**: An intuitive interface designed for ease of use, making complex data accessible.
+- **Performance Metrics and Reporting**: Robust reporting tools to track and analyze trading performance metrics.
 - more coming...

 ## About me